 We don’t really know.

-A Cochrane Systematic review published in 2013 looked at randomized controlled in women with diabetes.
+A Cochrane Systematic review published in 2013 looked at randomized controlled trials in women with diabetes.
 Four randomized controlled trials were included in the analysis.
-Although the authors didn’t find enough evidence to prove that hormonal contraceptives do or don’t impact glucose and lipid metabolism, the review did suggest that high-dose (30 µg ethinylestradiol + 75 µg gestodene, a progestogen) combined oral contraceptives (CHC) may slightly impair glucose homeostasis.
-There was conflicting evidence when looking at lipid metabolism; however, copper IUD and progestogen-only oral contraceptives seemed to show slightly improved lipid metabolism.
+Although the authors did not find enough evidence to prove that hormonal contraceptives do or don’t impact glucose and lipid metabolism, the review did suggest that high-dose (30 µg ethinylestradiol + 75 µg gestodene, a progestogen) combined oral contraceptives (CHC) may slightly impair glucose homeostasis.
+There was also conflicting evidence when looking at lipid metabolism; however, copper IUD and progestogen-only oral contraceptives seemed to show slightly improved lipid metabolism.
 Again, this is an area that desperately needs more research… Hint hint to all my doctor and future Dr. friends.

 Know your options, have an open discussion with your doctor, and don’t be afraid to ask questions!

 Hormonal versus non-hormonal contraceptives in women with diabetes mellitus type 1 and 2.
 Cochrane Database of Systematic Reviews 2013, Issue 3.
 Art.
 No.: CD003990.
 DOI: 10.1002/14651858.CD003990.pub4. , , .